InfinityWallet/Crypto-Assets/README.md

 This repository contains a collection of information from chains and tokens, allowing projects to add their logo, receive custom styles and further information, visible when imported by a user into the Infinity Wallet and other platforms using this repository.

 This allows any token to gain additional credibility and a professional feel when manually imported across the ecosystem, while providing them with:
-- Custom designed logo of the token.
+- Custom designed logo of the token [Example](https://raw.githubusercontent.com/InfinityWallet/Crypto-Assets/main/Cryptos/binancesmartchain/0x2170ed0880ac9a755fd29b2688956bd959f933f8/logo.svg).
 - Custom color within the Infinity Wallet.
 - Fiat price display for the token within the Infinity Wallet.
 - Coin info section themed style in the Infinity Wallet.